ac-backend/food-trucks-app/README.md

 2. 🌟 Show a "Top Rated" badge on trucks with rating >= 4.5.
 3. 🌟 Add a sort feature on the frontend for price level or rating.
 4. 🌟 Add a search bar to find a food truck by name.
 5. 🌟 Show the food truck's rating as stars.
-For example, a rating of 4 would show as ⭐️⭐️⭐️.
+For example, a rating of 4 would show as ⭐️⭐️⭐️⭐️.
+6. 🌟 Show the food truck's price level as dollar signs.
+For example, a price level of 3 would show as $$$.